apache/activemq-website/src/pluggable-storage-lockers.md

 ### Shared File Locker

 The Shared File Locker is the default locker for the KahaDB persistence adapter.
-It locks a file to ensure that only the broker holding the lock (the master) is granted access to the message store.
+It locks a file to ensure that only the broker holding the lock (the active broker) is granted access to the message store.

 #### Example:
 ```